 1. Take a Tour

 To take a tour of the lighthouse, you need to plan ahead.
 They take place every first and third Wednesday of the month.
 You must register ahead of time.
-While the tour does allow visitors inside of the structure, the stairs are not open for climbing.
+While the tour does allow visitors inside, the tour does not allow patrons to climb the stairs inside the lighthouse.
+Face coverings and social distancing is required.
 If you’re unavailable to make one of these Wednesday dates, you can view the exterior of the lighthouse on Saturdays from 11 a.m. to 2 p.m.

 To Schedule the Tour: